Welcome & Overview

 Description: "GST Collected by Amazon — [Period] (for CRA remittance)" · Account: GST Payable — Amazon Collected · Tax: No Tax · Amount: GST amount as a NEGATIVE number (moves it to the liability account, not revenue)

-- Verify the Total matches your actual bank deposit
+- Verify the Total equals the original deposit amount

 - Click "Save & Submit"